alexandrezlima/documentations/docs/lockon.md

 ??? question "How can I lock-on targets behind my character?"
     Mark the variable `bConsiderOffscreenTargets` as true in the `LockOn` component reference.

+??? question "I have multiple characters, and I need to possess more than one during the gameplay.
+How can I enable the lock-on performer on all of them?"
+    You can add the `BPC_LockOn` component on all of them.
+But to have the lock-on settings working properly, you'll need to make quick mod in order to have the `LockOn point` being owned by all characters.
+You can [check here how to do this](https://youtu.be/kjpmZ8-u7JA).
+Also, I recommend calling the `Unlock` function before your possessing event, to avoid errors with player controller checking on non-possessed pawns.